Find Affordable College Courses

 Read full report on Family & Consumer Economics at Arizona State University - Skysong

-Arizona State University - Tempe landed the #7 spot in the 2023 rankings for the best master’s degree family and consumer economics programs.
-ASU - Tempe is a fairly large public school located in the midsize city of Tempe.
+Arizona State University - Tempe did quite well in this year’s ranking of the best places for family and consumer economics students to get a master’s degree.
+It came in at #7 on the list.
+ASU - Tempe is a very large public school located in the midsize city of Tempe.

 With a ranking of #8, New Mexico State University - Main Campus did quite well on this year’s best schools for family and consumer economics students working on their master’s degree.
-Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public school with a fairly large student population.
+Located in the medium-sized suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.

 Family & Consumer Economics by Region